MIG vs TIG Welding – Main Differences Explained

 A MIG welder uses a DC power source to create stability in the electric arc as well as to give enough penetration of the metals.

 TIG welders offer versatility to AC and DC power sources.
-The selection will vary depending on the metals to weld, desired electric arc, and the amount of spatter in the weld pool.
+The selection will vary depending on the metals to weld, the desired electric arc, and the amount of spatter in the weld pool.

 Scale Your Manufacturing from Prototyping to Series